Marinated Vegetable Salad is a healthy, make-ahead salad recipe highlighting crunchy fresh vegetables. Quick, easy, and fresh!

 Plus 1 cucumber that I seeded before chopping so the dressing wouldn’t get watery (use an English cucumber if you don’t want to scrape out the seeds,) plus 1 chopped bell pepper.
 I chose yellow for the beautiful color, but it’s totally up to you!

-FYI this vinaigrette is very tart (I love the bold, savory flavor against the mild vegetables.)
-That said, if it’s a little too tart for you, add more oil and/or honey to taste.
+FYI this vinaigrette is very tart, which I happen to love.
+If it’s a little too tart for you, add more oil and/or honey to taste.

-Toss with the remaining vinaigrette then season with salt and pepper just before serving, and you’ve got yourself an easy, healthy, fresh side dish that’s perfect for the 4th of July or really ANY summer day or occasion!
-Enjoy, enjoy, everyone – catch you on the flip side!
+Just before serving, toss with the remaining vinaigrette then season with salt and pepper and you’ve got yourself an easy, healthy, fresh side dish that’s perfect for any day or occasion.
+Enjoy!

 More Fresh and Healthy Salad Recipes